6 Inspiring Volunteer Appreciation Week

 - Stress Relievers

-Encourage self-care and stress reduction amongst your team of volunteers with a branded stress reliever.
-Choose from a hashtag stress reliever to go along with your social media campaigns, or a star-shaped or heart style.
+Volunteers give their time, energy, and mental bandwidth to great causes every day.
+Some of the best volunteer gift ideas are those that encourage self-care and stress reduction.
+Choose from branded stress balls in a hashtag shape to go along with your social media campaigns, or a star-shaped or heart style.
 After all, volunteering is an act of the heart!

 Thanking volunteers isn’t limited to April.
-International Volunteer Day, recognized by the United Nations, takes place in December and Random Acts of Kindness Week is celebrated during the week of February 17th each year.
+International Volunteer Day, recognized by the United Nations, takes place on December 5th, 2024, and Random Acts of Kindness Week is celebrated during February 11th through 17th this year.
+Random Acts of Kindness Day is recognized on February 17th, 2024.